Ahmi-pixel/Ahmi-pixel/README.md

-# 🌟 Welcome to Ahmi-pixel's GitHub Profile! 🌟
+# 🌟 Welcome to Ahmad Ali's GitHub Profile! 🌟

 Explore a collection of exciting **C++** projects, carefully crafted to solve real-world problems and enhance coding skills.
 Dive into the world of **software development** with various applications that showcase both creativity and technical expertise!